microsoftgraph/nodejs-connect-sample/README.md

 3. Replace the **clientId** and **clientSecret** placeholder values with the application ID and password that you copied during app registration.

-4. In a command prompt, run the following command in the root directory of the starter project.
+4. In a command prompt, run the following command in the root directory.
 This installs the project dependencies.

   ```npm install```